Eurospares: Motorsport and sponsorship

 In 2017, Eurospares sponsored Charles Leclerc and Antonio Fuoco in Formula 2 for the Prema Racing Team.
 Charles went on to win the Formula 2 championship that same year.

 In 2019, Eurospares began sponsoring Mick Schumacher, son of the legendary Michael Schumacher, who has since achieved success in Formula 2 racing.

 In 2024, Eurospares sponsored Scuderia Ferrari Driving Academy driver Oliver Bearman throughout his Formula 2 season.

-In 2025, Eurospares are sponsors of Oliver Bearman, a Formula One driver for Haas F1.
+In 2025, Eurospares sponsored Formula One driver Oliver Bearman while he competed for Haas F1.